frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/non_profit/membership.md

 ### 3.4.3 Active
 Check this to enable the webhook

-With this your webhook is activated
+With this, your webhook is activated

 ## 3.5 Triggering new subscription from your website

-You can use the [RazorPay client side integration](https://razorpay.com/docs/payment-gateway/web-integration/) to setup payment on your site.
+You can use the [RazorPay client side integration](https://razorpay.com/docs/payment-gateway/web-integration/) to set up payment on your site.
 To do so, you will first have to create a subscription order with RazorPay against which you can trigger a payment.

 To create a subscription order, you can use the `create_member_subscription_order` endpoint in ERPNext.

-You can send a POST request at the follwing endpoint
+You can send a POST request at the following endpoint

 ```sh
 https://<your-site>/api/method/erpnext.non_profit.doctype.member.member.create_member_subscription_order